 STATUTORY: Reported via the Defense Acquisition Executive Summary (DAES) submission process.
 The Program Manager provides the report quarterly to USD(AT&L) for the 3 quarters excluding the quarter with the annual SAR submission.
 The USD(AT&L) provides the report to Congress annually (included in SAR submission).

 Unit Cost Report (UCR) Content and Submission

 The Program Manager (PM) will report the unit costs of the program to the Component Acquisition Executive on a quarterly basis through the electronic Defense Acquisition Executive Summary (DAES) submission process.
 The PM will submit the update in accordance with DAES submission procedures.
-Reporting will begin with submission of the initial Selected Acquisition Reports (SAR), and terminate with submission of the final SAR.
+Reporting will begin with the submission of the initial Selected Acquisition Reports (SAR), and terminate with the submission of the final SAR.
 Content of the unit cost report is specified in section 2433 of title 10, United States Code.

 Each report will include:

 - The program acquisition unit cost for the program (or for each designated major subprogram under the program).

 - In the case of a procurement program, the current estimate of the Program Acquisition Unit Cost and the Average Procurement Unit Cost (in base-year dollars) for the program (or for each designated major subprogram under the program);

 - Any Earned Value Management (EVM) cost and Schedule Variances, for each of the major contracts since entering the contract;